neos/neos-development-collection/TYPO3.Neos/Documentation/CreatingASite/NodeTypes/ContentStructure.rst

 them, as they can be useful elements to extend, and Neos depends on some of them for proper behavior.

-There are a few core node types which are needed by Neos; these are shipped in ``TYPO3.Neos`` directly.
-All other node types such as Text, Image, ... are shipped inside the ``TYPO3.Neos.NodeTypes`` package.
+There are a few core node types which are needed by Neos; these are shipped in ``Neos.Neos`` directly.
+All other node types such as Text, Image, ... are shipped inside the ``Neos.Neos.NodeTypes`` package.

-TYPO3.Neos:Node
+Neos.Neos:Node
 ~~~~~~~~~~~~~~~

-``TYPO3.Neos:Node`` is a (more or less internal) base type which should be extended by
+``Neos.Neos:Node`` is a (more or less internal) base type which should be extended by
 all content types which are used in the context of Neos.

 It does not define any properties.

-TYPO3.Neos:Document
+Neos.Neos:Document
 ~~~~~~~~~~~~~~~~~~~

 An important distinction is between nodes which look and behave like pages